lbnl-science-it/scienceit-docs/docs/hpc/running/script_examples.md

 ## GPU Job

-Es1 partition consists of GPU nodes with three generations of NVIDIA GPU cards(V100, GTX 2080TI, A40).
-Please take a look at the details on this page.
+`es1` partition consists of GPU nodes with three generations of NVIDIA GPU cards (V100, GTX 2080TI, A40).
+Please take a look at the details on this [page](https://it.lbl.gov/resource/hpc/lawrencium/).
 A compute node with different GPU types and numbers can be allocated using slurm in the following way.

 * General format:  `--gres=gpu[type]:count`